 The tax allowance on a car purchase depends on CO_2 emissions.
-Currently purchases of new unused cars with emissions of up to 50g/km attract a 100% first year allowance.
-For cars purchased with CO_2 emissions exceeding 50g/km, the main rate of 18% applies.
-However, cars with CO_2 emissions above 110g/km will be restricted to the special rate WDA of 6%.
-From April 2021 cars with zero CO_2 emissions will qualify for a 100% first year allowance and the threshold for the main rate allowance will be reduced from 110g/km to 50g/km.
+Under current rules, purchases of new unused cars with zero emissions attract a 100% first year allowance.
+For cars purchased with CO_2 emissions up to 50g/km, the main rate of 18% applies.
+Cars with CO_2 emissions above 50g/km will be restricted to the special rate WDA of 6%.

 For non-corporates, cars with a non-business use element are dealt with in single asset pools, so the correct private use adjustments can be made but the rate of WDA will be determined by the car's CO_2 emissions.
-Remember, cars do not qualify for the AIA.
+Remember, cars do not qualify for the AIA or FYA.